 Mix for 3-4 minutes on medium speed until fluffy and smooth, and then a minute or two more on low speed to reduce air bubbles.

-**If you'd like to incorporate even more chocolate flavor into the cake, you could also frost it with our Chocolate Buttercream Frosting!
+**If you'd like to incorporate even more chocolate flavor into the cake, you could also frost it with our Chocolate Buttercream Frosting

-Assembling and decorating the Mint Oreo Cake
+Assembling the Mint Oreo Cake

 Place the first cake layer on the pedestal or cake plate.
-Spread with a layer of mint buttercream frosting, and then drizzle ganache on top of that, along with additional crushed mint Oreos.
+Spread with a layer of mint buttercream frosting, and then drizzle ganache on top of that, along with additional crushed mint Oreos

-Top with the second layer of mint oreo cake and repeat the above steps.
-Top with the third cake layer and frost with mint buttercream.
-I always chill the cake in the freezer for 10-15 minutes after applying the first coat of frosting.
+Top with the second layer of Mint Oreo Cake and repeat the above steps.
+Top with the third cake layer and frost with a thin coat of mint buttercream.
+This is often referred to as the crumb coat.

 Apply the ganache drip around the top edge of the cake, using a piping bag with the very tip snipped away.

 You can do a trial run on the inside of a bowl to see if the ganache needs to be warmed or cooled to reach the desired consistency for dripping.
 (It should not be hot when applied to cake).
+See our Ganache Drip Tutorial for more details!

 After applying the drip all the way around, spread additional ganache on top of the cake.
-I added a little spiral pattern on top using a spoon as I rotated the cake on a turntable.

-I added half of a mint Oreo to the center of the cake, and added a small bead border piped with a small round tip 3 around the bottom of the cake.
+I added half of a mint Oreo cookie to the center of the cake, and added a small bead border piped with a small round tip 3 around the bottom of the cake.

 More Chocolate Cakes to Try!